Care can be as simple as changing strings and a good case to controlling humidity and temperature.

 Dry Climate: Humidifiers are key to keeping your acoustic in good condition if you live in a dry climate.
 Acoustic guitars can and will shrink and/or crack when exposed to super dry climates, like here in Las Vegas or other desert environments.
 If although, you live in the desert and have had an acoustic for 10 years that hasn’t cracked, then you very likely won’t need a humidifier to protect it from cracking.
 You may be surprised though, what restoring a bit of moisture to the wood will do for the tone of the instrument.

-(from their site) - Hand-crafted in America, Oasis® is the best solution to the challenge of guitar humidification.
+Hand-crafted in America, Oasis Humidifiers are the best solution to the challenge of guitar humidification.
 Whether you play a flat top steel string or a nylon string classical guitar, you have made a significant investment in a quality instrument.
 It is far less expensive to have an effective, easy to use guitar humidifier than it is to repair a cracked guitar.
 Give Oasis® a try and you will see how well it works!

 In 1994, Howard and Robert Silagy started a small guitar strap company in Hicksville, N.Y.
 Their approach to business was simple: make attractive, durable straps using high-quality materials and people will buy them.
 Over the next four years, the company grew, with sales skyrocketing because of the growing popularity of Planet Waves colorful, attractive designs and the line’s thick, heavy-duty leather tabs.